lb0o/website/content/en/docs/install/kubernetes/talos-bootstrap.md

 [talos-bootstrap](https://github.com/cozystack/talos-bootstrap/) is an interactive script for bootstrapping Kubernetes clusters on Talos OS.

-It was created by Cozystack developers to simplify the installation of Talos Linux on bare metal nodes in a user-friendly manner.
+It was created by Cozystack developers to simplify the installation of Talos Linux on bare-metal nodes in a user-friendly manner.

 ## 1. Install Dependencies